Applying for Financial Aid

 Please note that financial aid, including grants and federal loans, is available only to U.S. citizens and permanent residents.

-The awarding of most forms of University of Connecticut financial assistance is reserved for applications received and logged in by the federal processor on or before the on-time application deadline.
+The awarding of most forms of University of Connecticut financial assistance is reserved for applications received and logged in by the federal processor on or before the priority filing deadline.
 Please note that all awards are based upon funds availability.

 Once you have been accepted to UConn and the Office of Student Financial Aid Services (OSFAS) has received your FAFSA data from the federal Central Processing System (CPS), you will receive an email communication.